 Such fillies look likeliest to cause a stir on May 2.
 You can find all odds for the Oaks at the best Kentucky Derby racebooks online.

 Unbeaten in six career starts including three at Churchill Downs as a juvenile.
-Definitely stays an extended mile and the slightly longer distance of the Kentucky Oaks looks no problem.
+Definitely stays an extended mile and the slightly longer distance of the Kentucky Oaks and a high draw look no problem.

 Added to Grade II success here on final start before winter break with two more victories at that level around the New Orleans Fair Grounds.
 Brad Cox barn won this in 2018 and 2020.
 Her powerful owner-breeders took the race in 2023 too.